alianando/screenshot_manager/README.md

 # screenshot_manager

-A better way to organize your screenshots or other photos
+A flutter app to organize screenshots and other downloaded photos
 ## Features
 1. organize photos according to tags
 2. set reminder for a specific photo or screenshot